typedclojure/typedclojure/doc/clojurists-together-q3-2021-update1.md

 In the first half of the project, I have concentrated on three main areas:
 1. Increase direct support for problematic clojure.core macros
 2. Improve error messages for inlining functions
-3. Identify classes of implementation defects in core Clojure macros to prepare for potential typing rules
+3. Identify classes of implementation quirks in core Clojure macros to prepare for potential typing rules

 ## Increase direct support for problematic clojure.core macros